StevePro7/3Dcity/README.md

 # 3Dcity

 THINGS TO Check
-When hold down arrow key and game over - the small target does not reset to center When instant death the miss count increments - need to refactor this for invincibility

 Add in feature to reset misses when 20,000 "free man" stage - use CK logic for this Update resume screen so can shoot bullets and kill enemies but you don't accumulate points Update grid so yes or no and yes always goes at grid speed